andyarvanitis/andyarvanitis.github.io/source/_posts/2013-11-20-objective-c-safe-categories.markdown

 This is pretty good, but still not foolproof.
 I want to be extra-extra-careful (paranoid?).
 What if someone sneaked in a version of the method not in the class itself, but a subclass?
-Technically, it's a valid override, but I'm adding a method that that I want to ensure is a safe extension to the standard frameworks, with no unknown conflicts.
+Technically, it's a valid override, but I'm adding a method that I want to ensure is a safe extension to the standard frameworks, with no unknown conflicts.
 The same goes for the superclasses up the inheritance chain -- what if I don't want to accidentally override anything here?